 In the 1950s, Jack Holt, a designer of small boats, saw a need for an adaptable 'General Purpose' dinghy and consequently designed the GP14 sailing dinghy, with amateur construction in mind.
 During the austerity following the Second World War, this was the only avenue which opened up sailing to the populace.
-The GP14 sailed to an acceptable standard to race and became a popular class, but also a perfect dinghy and was fitted with the smallest type of outboard.
+The GP14 sailing dinghy was sailed to an acceptable standard to race and became a popular class, but also a perfect dinghy and in turn was fitted with the smallest type of outboard.

 The Jack Holt designed Enterprise sailing dinghy, was lighter, cheaper and sailed faster than the GP14, with its large sail area; it came to be seen as the ideal for inland waters, while the GP14 was suited to coastal waters.

-The floorboards of the Wayfarer are long enough to permit two people to stretch out and combine this with a tent cover, made it possible to use the boat as a camping cruiser.
-Some ambitious cruises over the years have been made in Wayfarers including sea passages also becoming the most used dinghy for one-to-one sailing instruction by sailing schools.
+The floorboards of the Wayfarer sailing dinghy are long enough to permit two people to stretch out and combine this with a tent cover, made it possible to use the boat as a camping cruiser.
+Some ambitious cruises over the years have been made in Wayfarer sailing dinghy including sea passages also becoming the most used dinghy for one-to-one sailing instruction by sailing schools.

 The Drascombe Lugger, is a purely cruising type, appearing like some small fishing boat of yesteryear.
 The Drascombe Lugger is of an immensely strongly build and the one of most seaworthy boats of its size.
 The boat's appearance with the yawl rig means that the sails are small and handled easily, and with the sails being 'loose-footed' rather on a boom, makes it suitable boat for young children, where boom swing holds no problems.